IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-online.md

 - Within a week or two, your new Residence Card will arrive at your home in the return envelope you provided.
 - They will also return your old card, which will have a hole punched in it to show it is invalid.

+> **Note**: Update your new recidence status in your bank account, MyNumber Card & other documents after receiving your new residence card.

 ---

 ## 💡 Tips & Tricks